RELAY 3: RIVER

 HISTORICAL SIGNIFICANCE

-Timeline: Approximately 10,000 to 5,000 years ago, with the development of major river civilizations.
+Timeline: Approximately 10,000 to 5,000 years ago, with the development of major river civilisations.

 Impact: Enabled the agricultural surplus that supported cities, writing systems, organized religion, and complex governance.
-River civilizations became the cradles of human civilization.
+River civilisations became the cradles of human civilisation.

 Legacy: Water infrastructure remains critical.
-From hydroelectric power to irrigation to urban water systems, river infrastructure continues to determine civilizational success.
+From hydroelectric power to irrigation to urban water systems, river infrastructure continues to determine civilisational success.